University College Birmingham has opted into the TEF and received a Silver award.

 Why should I study the course?

-The course is accredited by University College Birmingham, which enjoys an international reputation for the calibre of graduates from its College of Food.
+The course is accredited by University College Birmingham, which enjoys an international reputation for the calibre of graduates from its College of Food and Hospitality Management.

 You will undertake a period of work experience during Years 1 and 2 (a minimum of three weeks or 120 hours) to give you invaluable experience and insight within a realistic work environment.
 You will learn how to apply theory to practice and gain useful information for future coursework.

 You will learn about managing a confectionery business for profit by studying areas such as quality assurance and how to start your own enterprise.